Johannesburg, South Africa · Sunday 25 April 2027

 Adjusted Time

-Township Marathon is a full marathon held in Johannesburg, South Africa, scheduled for Saturday 25 April 2026.
-The course is run on trail surface with 250m of total elevation gain, reaching a maximum altitude of 1637m above sea level.
+Township Marathon is a full marathon held in Johannesburg, South Africa.
+It is scheduled for Sunday 25 April 2027.
+The course is run on road surface with 250m of total climbing, with its high point near 1637m above sea level.
 For registration and full race details, visit the official Township Marathon website.

-With 250m of elevation gain, this is a moderately undulating course.
-The route ranges from 1556m to 1637m above sea level (81m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 250m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Based on historical weather data for April, the expected race day conditions are as follows.
 Moderate temperatures between 12°C and 19°C are expected.
-While comfortable for most runners, those targeting fast times should pay attention to hydration, as these temperatures can impact performance over the full distance.
+While comfortable for most runners, those targeting fast times should pay attention to hydration, as these temperatures can impact performance on race day.
 There is a high chance of rain (51%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Township Marathon against other marathons to find the right race for your goals.